-- Origin is a Square: All area attacks have an origin square.
+- ◆ Origin is a Square: All area attacks have an origin square.
 Choose one square of the target's space as the target square.
-A creature has cover if there is any blocked line from any point in the origin square to any point in the target square. - Big Creatures: When targeting a big creature, the attacker chooses one square in the target's space and checks lines to each corner of that square. - Allies Do Not Provide Cover: An attacker's allies do not provide cover to an enemy against area attacks. - Enemies Do Not Provide Cover: An attacker's enemies do not provide cover against area attacks.
+A creature has cover if there is any blocked line from any point in the origin square to any point in the target square. - ◆ Big Creatures: When targeting a big creature, the attacker chooses one square in the target's space and checks lines to each corner of that square. - Creatures Do Not Provide Cover: An attacker's allies and enemies not provide cover to an enemy against melee attacks.